lgoodridge/django-uniauth/README.md

  - `/password-reset/`: Prompts user for an email address, then sends an email to that address containing a link for resetting the password.
 If no users have the entered email address linked to their account, no email is sent.
 If multiple users have that address linked, an email is sent for each potential user.
  - `/settings/`: Allows users to perform account related actions, such as link more email addresses, choose the primary email address, link more Institution Accounts, or change their password.

-The remaining views are used internally by UniAuth, and should not be linked to from outside the app:
+The remaining views are used internally by Uniauth, and should not be linked to from outside the app:

  - `/cas-login/`: If a user chooses to log in via CAS, this view is called with the institution the user wishes to log into as an argument.
 The view will first redirect to the institution's CAS server and attempt to get a ticket, then return to the original page and attempt to authenticate with that ticket, via the `CASBackend`.
- - `/link-to-account/`: If the user is logged into an `InstitutionAccount` not yet linked to a UniAuth profile, this view offers them the choice between linking it to an existing profile, or creating a new one, and linking it to that upon activation.
+ - `/link-to-account/`: If the user is logged into an `InstitutionAccount` not yet linked to a Uniauth profile, this view offers them the choice between linking it to an existing profile, or creating a new one, and linking it to that upon activation.
- - `/link-from-account/`: If the user is logged into an activated UniAuth profile, this view gives them the opportunity to log into an institution via a supported backend, then link that `InstitutionAccount` to the current profile.
+ - `/link-from-account/`: If the user is logged into an activated Uniauth profile, this view gives them the opportunity to log into an institution via a supported backend, then link that `InstitutionAccount` to the current profile.
  - `/verify-token/`: Intermediate page used during the email verification process.
 Verifies the token contained within the link sent to the email address.
  - `/password-reset-*/`: Intermediate pages used during the password reset process.
 Are nearly identical to the [built-in password reset views](https://docs.djangoproject.com/en/2.1/topics/auth/default/#django.contrib.auth.views.PasswordResetView) provided by the `django.contrib.auth` package.

-UniAuth also implements its own version of the `@login_required` decorator, which ensure the user is logged in with an activated UniAuth profile before accessing the view.
+Uniauth also implements its own version of the `@login_required` decorator, which ensure the user is logged in with an activated Uniauth profile before accessing the view.
 It may be used identically to the [built-in `@login_required` decorator](https://docs.djangoproject.com/en/2.1/topics/auth/default/#the-login-required-decorator), and should be added to your own views in place of the default version.

 ## Template Customization

 The presentation of the views can be easily changed by overriding the appropriate template(s).
-For example, to add your own stylesheet to the UniAuth templates, create a `uniauth` folder in your `templates` directory, and add a `base-site.html` file to override the default one like so:
+For example, to add your own stylesheet to the Uniauth templates, create a `uniauth` folder in your `templates` directory, and add a `base-site.html` file to override the default one like so:

     {% extends "uniauth/base.html" %}